sdSAHABUDDIN/Uber-clone/Backend/README.md

 - `200 OK`: Login successful, returns a JWT token and user data.
 - `400 Bad Request`: Validation errors in the request body.
 - `401 Unauthorized`: Invalid email or password.

+---

+## Get User Profile Endpoint

+### /users/profile

+`GET /users/profile`

+#### Description

+This endpoint returns the profile information of the authenticated user.
+The request must include a valid authentication token (usually as a cookie or in the Authorization header).

+#### Status Codes

+- `200 OK`: Returns the user's profile data.
+- `401 Unauthorized`: Missing or invalid authentication token.
+- `404 Not Found`: User not found.

+---

+## User Logout Endpoint

+### /users/logout

+`GET /users/logout`

+#### Description

+This endpoint logs out the authenticated user by clearing the authentication token and blacklisting it.

+#### Status Codes

+- `200 OK`: User logged out successfully.